 The berries are relatively big and grow in tight bunches.
 As their skins are rich in phenols, they have a very dark blue color.
 Unfortunately, the varietal doesn’t produce abundant yields.
 This disadvantage might be one reason for vintners in other wine regions to stay away from cultivating this varietal.

 As mentioned before, many Puglia vintners nowadays make pure wines, but they also use the variety for blending.
 Blends can be either red or rosé, and winemakers produce still as well as sparkling wines.

 The main varietals to blend with Negroamaro are Malvasia Nera, Primitivo, Sangiovese, and Susumaniello.
 In most cases, Negroamaro is the dominant variety, usually with contents upward of 70%.
 In numerous DOC wines, it’s a mandatory ingredient.

-Some wines from the DOC contain 90% or more of Negroamaro.
+- Some wines from the DOC contain 90% or more Negroamaro.
 These wines are labeled as Salice Salentino Negroamaro Rosso (or Rosato).

 - Lizzano DOC wines contain more than 60% of Negroamaro grapes.
 When carrying the varietal’s name, it’s even 90%, and many of them are pure.
 They come as Rosso (red) or Rosato (rosé) wines.

-Alezio DOC wines must be at least 80% Negroamaro with the rest made from Malvasia Nera, Sangiovese, or Montepulciano.
+- In Alezio DOC wines, the varietal must contribute at least 80%.
+The rest is made from Malvasia Nera, Sangiovese, or Montepulciano.

 - Leverano DOC wines require a minimum of 50% Negroamaro.
 Like for Alezio wines, the main varieties for blending are Malvasia Nera, Sangiovese, or Montepulciano.